mdrotthoff/git-rcs-keywords/README.md

 file, the following section will be added:

 	[filter "rcs-keywords"]
-		clean  = .git/filters/rcs-keywords.clean
+		clean  = .git/filters/rcs-keywords-filter-clean.py %f
-		smudge = .git/filters/rcs-keywords.smudge %f
+		smudge = .git/filters/rcs-keywords-filter-smudge.py %f

 *NOTE:* Each of the filters installed has a filter_debug which by default is set to
-        0 (debugging not enabled).
-If set to 1, select information will be displayed to the standard error output for debugging purposes.
+        False (debugging not enabled).
+If set to True, select information will be displayed to the standard error output for debugging purposes.

-Next, a hook manager will be installed into the hooks directory by copying the per;l module git-hook-manager.
-This provides the capability of having muliple hooks for the same git event.
+Next, a hook manager will be installed into the hooks directory by copying the python module git-hook.py.
+This provides the capability of having multiple hooks for the same git event.
 The same code will support running hooks for other events if required by looking for a folder of the <event name>.d.
 The only requirement for supporting an additional event is to create a symbolic link to the relevent event name in the hooks directory.

-	<git_dir>/hooks/git-code-manager.

-A new folder named post-commit.d will be created in same the directory if it does not already exist.
-Any existing post-commit handler will be moved into the new post-commit.d directory with the name 99-post-commit.
-The post-commit handler needed for rcs keywords will also be copied into the directory as 01-rcs-keywords.

-	<git_dir>/hooks/post-commit.d/01-rcs-keywords
-	<git_dir>/hooks/post-commit.d/99-post-commit

-A symbolic link will be created for the git-code-manager as post-commit in the
-<git_dir>/hooks folder.

-Then the perl scripts which will perform the actual work will be installed into the
-<git_dir>/filters folder (creating it if necessary):

-    <git_dir>/filters/rcs-keywords.smudge
-    <git_dir>/filters/rcs-keywords.clean
+	ln -s <git_dir>/hooks/git-hook.py <git_dir>/hooks/<event name>
+	mkdir <git_dir>/hooks/<event name>.d

-Finally it will register file patterns to be managed by rcs keywords in the file:
+Finally, file patterns need to be registered to be managed by filters in the file:

 	<git_dir>/info/attributes